There are many government-backed schemes parents can use to help pay for their childcare, and tiney are able to support the following payment methods.

 15 Hours Free Childcare for 2 year olds

-Some children are eligible for 15 hours free childcare, if their families are receiving some forms of support.
+Some children are eligible for 15 hours of free childcare, if their families are receiving some forms of support, or if their parents are working (based on earnings criteria: see here for more details).

 15 or 30 Hours Free Childcare for 3 & 4 year olds

-Working families (earning over £139/week and up to £100k/year) may be eligible for 30 hours free childcare per week for 3 & 4 year olds.
+Working families (based on earnings criteria: see here for more details) may be eligible for 30 hours free childcare per week for 3 & 4 year olds.

 These placements are also funded by Local Authorities, with whom providers must be registered in order to offer these placements.
 For more details, see our article on Funded Hours.